rust-stuco/lectures/week14/concurrency.md

 # `async`

-Functions that perform asynchronous operations are labeled with the `async` keyword.
+In Rust, functions that perform asynchronous operations are labeled with the `async` keyword.

 ```rust
 use mini_redis::Result;